vmware-archive/nsxraml/md-version/nsxvapi.md

 * **get** *(secured)*: Retrieve the universal sync status.

 ## applianceManager
-Working with the Appliance Manager
+Working With the Appliance Manager
 ========

 With the appliance management tool, you can manage:
 * System configurations like network configuration, syslog, time settings, and certificate management etc.
-* Components of appliance such as NSX Manager, Postgres, SSH component, Rabbitmq service etc.
+* Components of appliance such as NSX Manager, Postgres, SSH component, RabbitMQ service.
 * Overall support related features such as tech support logs, backup restore, status, and summary reports of appliance health.